keo9ren/keo9ren.github.io/_posts/2021-06-03-stencil-prop-binding.md

 Eager to see that yourself?

-Either check out my example repo on github or follow these steps.
+Either check out my example repo on github or follow these steps or checkout the [sample repo](https://github.com/keo9ren/stencil-prop-binding).

 ```shell
 npm init stencil component